Followers

 Smoking the War Pipe

-With the coming of war with Britain in 1812, the now aged chief Cornplanter offered his services to the United States, but was turned down.
-However, his son, Henry O’Bail served with some distinction.
-Cornplanter, one of the fiercest Seneca warriors, now lived peacefully on his land grant for two more decades.
+With the outbreak of war with Britain in 1812, the now elderly chief Cornplanter offered his services to the United States but was refused.
+However, his son, Henry O’Bail, served with some distinction.
+Cornplanter, one of the fiercest Seneca warriors, lived peacefully on his land grant for another two decades.

 Monument to Chief of the Wolf Clan

-When he died on 18 February 1836, the great war chief was widely mourned as a man of peace.
-Many decades later, in 1871, Pennsylvania decided to honor the noble Seneca and erected a marble shrine on his grave as a symbol of respect and appreciation.
+When he died on February 18, 1836, the great war chief was widely mourned as a man of peace.
+Many decades later, in 1871, Pennsylvania chose to honor the noble Seneca by erecting a marble shrine on his grave as a symbol of respect and admiration.

 Monday, September 28, 2020